Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 void PingServerRpc(int framekey) { /* ... */ }
 ```

-`[ServerRpc]` attribute and matching `...ServerRpc` postfix in the method name are there to make it crystal clear for RPC call sites to know when they are executing an RPC, it will be replicated and executed on the server-side, without necessarily jumping into original RPC method declaration to find out if it was an RPC, if so whether it is a ServerRpc or ClientRpc:
+`[ServerRpc]` attribute and matching `...ServerRpc` suffix in the method name are there to make it crystal clear for RPC call sites to know when they are executing an RPC, it will be replicated and executed on the server-side, without necessarily jumping into original RPC method declaration to find out if it was an RPC, if so whether it is a ServerRpc or ClientRpc:

 ```cs
 Ping(framekey); // Is this an RPC call?